Best Blade Putters 2024

 Stock grip won't be to everyone's taste

-Behind the ball the club head looks terrific.
-We especially liked the softened corners and the milled lines in the mid section of the flange, while the black sightline also looked excellent behind the ball and helped us align the club up to the target line.
+Behind the ball we think the club head looks terrific and we especially liked the softened corners and the milled lines in the mid section of the flange.
+The black sightline helped us align the club up to the target line and also added nicely to the great look this putter has going on.

 How we test putters